piyushagarwal08/JU-Notes/RPA.md

 ```
 * Predicted values are not exact but close to the range of expected value
 * Accuracy is directly proportional to the Training Data

+# Basic Definitions
+* AI -> The theory and development of computer systems that are able to perform tasks that normally require human intelligence and decision making.
+* Machine Learning -> A sub-field of AI that enables systems to learn from data.
+Systems learn from previous experiences and information to deduce and predict future information.To do this they use algorithms that learn to perform a specific task without being explicitly programmed.
+* Deep Learning -> An area of ML concerned with artificial neural networks.These are a series of algorithms that aim to recognize relationships in a set of data through a process that mimics biological neural networks.
+* Natural Language Processing (NLP) -> A branch of AI that deals with analyzing, understanding and generating human natural languages.For example, NLP enables computers to hear speach, read text, interpret the text/speech or measure the sentiment.
+* Computer Vision -> A field of AI that enables computers to gain high-level understanding from digital images or videos.If AI is the brain, then Computer Vision is the eye that enables the computer to observe and understand. it works the same way as the human eye.

 # Invoke Method